 |Select 3 hours (Statistics preferred)||3|

-Admission to the BSMLS Degree Advancement Option requires the applicant to successfully complete at least 77 semester hours (115.5 quarter hours) at an accredited college or university.
-Only 66 semester credit hours can be accepted from a community college.
-At least 11 semester credit hours must be completed at a four-year institution.
+Admission to the BSMLS Degree Advancement Option requires the applicant to successfully complete at least 85 semester hours (127 quarter hours) at an accredited college or university.
+Only 66 semester credit hours can be accepted from a community college (the MLT professional coursework credit does not count towards these 66 hours).